 Erna (AKA Ernestine) Rotolo is a social worker in Kenmore Mercy Hospital’s Case Management Department where she helps plan the next stages of care for patients in in the Medical Rehabilitation Unit.

-She is the proud mother of Emily, a registered nurse in Kenmore Mercy’s Intensive Care Unit for two years.
+She is the proud mother of Emily, a registered nurse in Kenmore Mercy’s Intensive Care Unit for three years.

 “I love that my daughter works at Kenmore Mercy,” noted Erna.
 “She is passionate about being a nurse and loves working in the ICU.
 I don’t see her much at work, but when I do, it makes my day.”